 Practical tips for visiting Dresden

-Dresden straddles both banks of the Elbe River, so you shouldn't miss a trip or a boat ride.
+Dresden straddles both banks of the Elbe River, so you shouldn't miss a boat trip.
 In Dresden, they are proud of their White Fleet.
 You can take a ride on one of nine historic steamships from 1879-1929 or one of four modern motor ships.
 They often organize family celebrations here on board cruise ships.
 You can sail as far as Bad Schandau on one side or as far as Meissen on the other.
 The surrounding landscape is unusually undulating by the standards of Saxony.
 You can also eat well and relatively cheaply on the ships, and of course also drink.

 If you want to enjoy the nightlife in Dresden, you should not miss the Neustadt (New Town) district, where there are over 150 pubs, bars and restaurants.